Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

 ### Post-installation checks

-Once you've successfully installed Alfresco Content Services, test and gain familiarity with the core features and functions.
+Once you've successfully installed Content Services, test and gain familiarity with the core features and functions.

 Here are some tips to familiarize yourself.